What you should know before renting DVC points from a mom who rents DVC points.

 - And more

-On the other hand, staying at deluxe resorts does give you some perks that you won’t find at every other resort.
+Renting DVC at a deluxe resort, on the other hand, does give you some perks that you won’t find at every other value or moderate resort.

-For example, currently the parks have been hosting extra hours and early opening for guests of deluxe hotels only.
-For this perk, you do not have to be a rack rate guest but can be DVC guest.
+For example, currently the parks have been hosting extra theme park hours and early opening for guests of deluxe hotels only.
+For this perk, you do not have to be a regular rate guest but can be a DVC guest.

 While some Disney tips will tell you to avoid park entry on days with Deluxe resort early entry and late hours, I won’t tell you that if you are booking DVC.

-Our family has had tremendous opportunity to stay at the parks long after the fireworks riding coasters in a nearly empty park.
+Our family has had tremendous opportunity to have extra time at the parks long after the fireworks riding coasters in a nearly empty park.

-On our last DVC stay, we rode the 7 Dwarfs Mine Ride, which had a 1.5 hour wait earlier in the day, 3 times in less than 20 minutes.
+On our last DVC stay, we rode the 7 Dwarfs Mine Ride at Magic Kingdom, which had a 1.5 hour wait earlier in the day, 3 times in less than 20 minutes.
 It was SOOOO fun.

 10. Most DVC Villas include kitchenettes

-If you are at all concerned about saving where you can at Disney, you will be very pleased to know that every DVC I have ever booked, and nearly all DVC villas have either a full kitchen or a kitchenette.
+If you are at all concerned about saving where you can at Disney, you will be very pleased to know that every DVC I have ever booked, and nearly all DVC villas have either full kitchens or a kitchenette.

 Even the studios have a kitchenette with refrigerator, coffee maker, microwave and other small kitchen conveniences.